jina-ai/fastapi-serve/docs/simple/README.md

 ╰─────────────────────────┴───────────────────────────────────────────────────────────────────────────╯
 ```

-You can now access your app at the URL given in the `Endpoint` field and the Swagger UI at the URL given in the `Swagger UI` field :tada:
+You can now access your app at the URL in the `Endpoint` field and the Swagger UI at the URL in the `Swagger UI` field :tada:

 ### 📛 Custom Deployment Name

-To deploy the app with a custom name, you can pass the `--name` flag:
+To deploy the app with a custom name, you can use the `--name` flag:

 ```bash
 fastapi-serve deploy jcloud main:app --name myapi